 You can verify MVE status from the Megaport ONE Portal.
-On the Access page in the Portal, find the MVE and mouse over its icon.
-A message displays the status of the service.
-(The color of the icon also indicates the service status.)
+On the Services page, find the MVE and mouse over its icon.
+A message displays the status of the service and the color of the icon indicates the service status.

 |PingA ping test transmits data packets to a specific IP address and either confirms or denies connectivity between IP-networked devices. test to MVE||Run ping tests from MVE to the following destinations:

 |Verify a Cisco configuration||Check if Megaport API call communication is allowed

 The Cisco vManage console uses Megaport API calls to synchronize and authenticate the MVE.
 If you use a vManage console that does not allow this API call, for example, an on-premises vManage, you might need to open ports on the customer firewall protecting the on-premises vManage.
 For details, see Firewall Ports for Cisco SD-WAN Deployments.